 No treatment to children, other than first aid in the event of accidents, can be given by Head Start staff.
-For this reason, it is very important that we have all phone numbers where you can be reached so that your child can be returned home.
+For this reason, it is very important that we have all phone numbers where you can be reached so that your child can be returned home in the case of an emergency.
 We also need your physician's name and the name of someone to call in case you cannot be located in the event of illness or injuries.

 MEDICATIONS No medication can be given to your child by us without written orders from a physician.
 If your child is taking medication, we need to know this - even if he or she only takes it at home -- as it could explain a change in his/her performance while participating in Head Start activities.
 Only certain medications can be administered by Head Start staff such as EpiPen's, nebulizers and the equivalent.
+All medication will be kept in its original labeled container in a clean area that is inaccessible to children.